lukestein/stata_ntfy/README.md

 # ntfy: Send notifications to ntfy.sh from Stata

 `ntfy` is a lightweight Stata module to send push notifications to [ntfy.sh](https://ntfy.sh) using standard HTTP requests.
+This can be useful to notify you when long-running Stata jobs complete, or to alert you of errors.
+Just install the free ntfy app on your phone—no signups required—and you can receive notifications instantly.

 It is designed to be **platform-independent** and **dependency-light**.
 It does not require Python or external plugins; it uses native system tools:
 * **Windows:** PowerShell (`Invoke-RestMethod`)
 * **Mac/Linux:** cURL (`shell curl`)

+If you are worried about others seeing your notifications or spamming you with extra notifications, make sure to choose a secure topic name and read the [ntfy.sh documentation](https://ntfy.sh).

+*Note*: The code in this package was largely written by LLMs and I have tested it only (some) on Mac and (very lightly) on Unix.
+I have not tested at all on Windows!
+Please [open a github issue (or ideally a pull request)](https://github.com/lukestein/stata_ntfy) if you encounter any problems.

 ## Installation